razor-network/docs-v2/docs/Delegation/Unstake.md

 Razor network is a proof of stake network.
 In order to participate in the network as a delegator, you will need to "Delegate" your RAZORs.
 RAZORs are the native tokens in the network and they are compatible with the ERC20 tokens standard.

-> Warning: Razor network is in alpha state and is deployed on Matic Mumbai testnet.
-Please don't use assets with value.
+> Warning: Razor network is in alpha state and is deployed on Skale v2 Testnet.
+Please use Testnet tokens only.

 ## TLDR; {#tldr}

 Withdrawing your funds from Razor Network is the three Step process.
 The first Step is to Unstake and other two are to Initiate Withdraw and unlock Withdraw.
 Any staker of delegator can unstake their funds in 5th State, also known as Confirm State.
 Once you have reached to confirm State you can follow the steps given in the Guide and perform Unstake.
 When you Unstake, the funds will be locked in the smart contracts for 48 epochs which is subjected to change based on the governance proposals.
 So as per current value of Withdraw lock, You can withdraw the tokens after 48 epochs by performing the Withdraw transaction.

 ## Metamask Setup {#metamask-setup}

 1. Change the Network to “Polygon Mumbai Testnet”
 2. Click on “Import Tokens”
 3. Under “Token Contract Address” input the testnet sRAZOR token contract address.
-     Note : *You can get sRAZOR token address from the staker to whom you have delegated.*
+   Note : _You can get sRAZOR token address from the staker to whom you have delegated._
 4. Now your wallet must be showing the sRAZOR Tokens in your wallet.
 5. Make sure to get some test MATIC on Mumbai for gas from the faucet [here](https://faucet.polygon.technology/)